 Night Photo-walk at Fushimi Inari Taisha

 Daytime at Fushimi is fine.
-Because of its closeness to Kyoto, it is always full of the daily wide-eyed tourists.
-So this year I decided to visit the shrine once again but at night, when it becomes magical.
-The number of tourists also decreases significantly at this time.
-As we got out of the train you could see a Fox idol near the entrance gate.
+But because of its closeness to Kyoto, it is always crowded with the daily wide-eyed tourists.
+So this year when I decided to visit the shrine once again, I planned it specifically at night, when it truly becomes magical.
+The number of tourists also decreases significantly at this time and I can promise you that it will be a much better experience if you choose to do the same.

 The first structure you see as you walk through the huge gate is the Gehaiden.
 This brightly lit structure is used for various dance performances during festivals.